tytydraco/yessleep/out/I_Found_Something_On_Vinwood_Road_Part_1.md

 "Vince?"

 "Ye, that's what she took to callin him.
 Ya know Tammy, who lives with her husband up on the ridge?
 Ye, she'd been seeing him too.
 Longer than I'd been.
-Heard her refer to em as Vince, a few times.
+Heard her refer to em as Vince more than a few times.
 Ain't too sure as to what that infers, and I ain't too sure that I want to know more bout it than that."

 I'm glad that I called Mrs. Temple.
 I also got her son's number and texted him that he might want to get his mother out of Vinwood for a while.

 Tomorrow, I think I'll pay a visit to Tammy Arnolds.
-I didn't know her very well, but she had apparently seen enough of Vince, to give It a name.
+I didn't know her very well, but she had apparently seen enough of "Vince" to give It a name.

-Okay...So If the rangers won't do anything about Vince, then I will.
+And If the rangers won't do anything about "Vince" then I will.

 For Baron...

+&#x200B;

 If anyone reads this: Thank you for listening.